-Description: This document contains revisions to the Non-Discrimination Policy in order to bring it into alignment with the proposed revisions to the uniform grievance procedures.
+Description: This document contains revisions to the Non-Discrimination Policy.

 Supporting Data: Cambridge School Department's Non-Discrimination Policy.

 Respectfully submitted,

 David Murphy

 Interim Superintendent of Schools

 ACAB - CAMBRIDGE SCHOOL DEPARTMENT'S NON-DISCRIMINATION POLICY

 I. Introduction

 The City of Cambridge School Department, otherwise known as the Cambridge Public Schools (the "School Department" or "CPS") has a commitment to maintaining an educational environment and workplace where bigotry and intolerance, including discrimination are not tolerated.
 Discrimination and harassment consists of harmful unwelcome conduct that is based on a characteristic protected by law, such as race1, color, national origin, ethnicity, ancestry, religion, age, disability, genetic information, veteran status, marital status, sex, sex stereotypes, sex characteristics, gender, gender identity, gender expression, sexual orientation, pregnancy, or pregnancy-related condition.
 The CPS strictly enforces a prohibition against discrimination of any of its employees, students, students' parents/guardians/caregivers or visitors by anyone, including any fellow student, teacher, supervisor, co-worker, vendor, or other third party, as such conduct is contrary to the mission of the CPS and its commitment to equal opportunity in education and employment.